 “Our approach is grounded in Facebook’s fundamental belief in free expression, respect for the democratic process, and the belief that, especially in mature democracies with a free press, political speech is the most scrutinized speech there is,” the policy states.
 “Just as critically, by limiting political speech we would leave people less informed about what their elected officials are saying and leave politicians less accountable for their words.”

 Facebook has been criticized in recent weeks for its refusal to fact-check political ads.
-Facebook CEO Mark Zuckerberg said in a speech at Georgetown University earlier this month that he believes political ads are an essential form of free speech.

 “I believe that people should decide for themselves what is credible, not tech companies,” Zuckerberg said during that speech.

 During a six-hour hearing with Congress last week, Zuckerberg was grilled on his decision for not fact-checking political ads, and many members of Congress pointed out the flaws that the ad policy has.

 Rep. Alexandria Ocasio-Cortez (D-NY) gave Zuckerberg a hypothetical scenario, asking if she could theoretically run an ad on Facebook targeted at registered Republicans saying that they voted for the Green New Deal since there is no fact-checking for politicians’ ads, to which Zuckerberg replied that he didn’t know off the top of his head.